ethanwhall389/battleship/README.md

 Issue Log

 --when selecting a ship to place, the ship selections seem to "stack" on each other each time a new one is clicked.
 This can be seen by looking at the hover coordinates logged to the console.
+    --fix
+        every time a new ship is clicked, remove the event listeners